ITTF Challenge Series

-The ITTF Challenge Series is an annual series of table tennis tournaments organised by the International Table Tennis Federation (ITTF).
+The ITTF Challenge Series was an annual series of table tennis tournaments organised by the International Table Tennis Federation (ITTF).
 Initially created in 2013 as the third tier of the ITTF World Tour (below the Super Series and Major Series), the Challenge Series became a separate tour in 2017.
-It is currently the ITTF's secondary tour, below the World Tour.
+It was the ITTF's secondary tour, below the World Tour.

-Starting from 2019, the series will have two tiers: ITTF Challenge Plus and ITTF Challenge.
+Starting from 2019, the series had two tiers: ITTF Challenge Plus and ITTF Challenge.
 Canada, Nigeria, North Korea, Oman, Paraguay, and Portugal were announced as host for the Challenge Plus tournaments for the 2019 season.

+Since 2021, the ITTF Challenge Series has been effectively replaced by the newly created World Table Tennis Feeder Series.

 Tournaments

 The following tournaments have featured as part of the ITTF Challenge Series since it separated from the ITTF World Tour in 2017.